Lettings policy

 • on the customer’s request

-• when the customer does not meet the qualification criteria to be a tenant, or is ineligible by reason of their age (i.e. under 16 years old)
+• when the customer does not meet the qualification criteria to be a tenant, or is ineligible by reason of their age (for example, under 16 years old)

 • where the customer has more than one application registered or appears as a person to be rehoused on more than one application